The Thomas Marchione Food-as-a-Human-Right Student Award

 This annual award will be awarded to a student whose work continues and expands Dr. Marchione’s efforts toward food justice, food security and access, and most directly, food as a human right.
 Students applying for this award should demonstrate active and productive engagement with food security and food sovereignty issues.
 The award can be in recognition of exemplary work already accomplished, in progress, or for proposed work in the field of food as a human right and the social justice aspects of food systems.
 It should show concern for the poor and undernourished and a willingness to take an active role in working on behalf of food sovereignty.
 Ideally, it would be given to those who are trying to work, in Dr. Marchione’s words, on “the best and more sustainable approaches to fulfill the right to food.”
 Given Dr. Marchione’s legacy, preference will be given to proposals from students actively engaged in the central issues that animated his career as a scholar-activist.

-There will be one annual award of $600.
-The award may be for proposed or in-process research or a research prize for completed work.
+The award may be a research award (for proposed or in-process research) or a research prize (for completed research).
 The award will be presented to the awardee at the SAFN annual business meeting at the AAA annual meeting.
 The winner will be awarded a cash prize (in 2017 it will be $750) and a one -year membership to the AAA and SAFN.